bhlewka/KijijiPoster/README.md

     ```
 3. Make sure Ad.txt is properly formatted
     - The first line should be the item name
+    - The second line should be the category
+        - Refer to the category ID's here (sorted alphabetically)
+            ```
+            246 = Beds and Mattressses
+            249 = Bookcases & Shelving Units
+            245 = Chairs and Recliners
+            241 = Coffee Tables
+            238 = Couches and Futons
+            239 = Desks
+            243 = Dining Tables & Sets
+            247 = Dressers and Wardrobes
+            250 = Hutches & Display Cabinets
+            237 = Multi-Item
+            236 = Other
+            244 = Other Tables
+            242 = TV Tables & Entertainment Units
+            ```
-    - The second line should be the item price
+    - The third line should be the item price
     - Everything else should be the item description
     ```
     Climbing Shoes
+    245
     $100
     Never worn, in the packaging
     Size 42, excellent for slab problems